 - The Action Alternative would require a number of stream and floodplain crossings in the same locations where they presently exist as well as several new stream and floodplain crossings.
 UDOT would determine whether existing bridges and culverts need to be replaced as a part of the Action Alternative.
 Where new or rehabilitated bridges and culverts are included in the Action Alternative, the design would follow FEMA requirements and the requirements of UDOT's Drainage Manual of Instruction, where applicable.
 Where no Special Flood Hazard Area is defined, culverts and bridges would be designed to accommodate a 50-year (2%-annual-chance) or greater-magnitude flood.
 Where regulatory floodplains are defined, hydraulic structures would be designed to accommodate at least a 100-year (1%-annual-chance) flood.
-Since I-15 is important to regional mobility, UDOT would evaluate potential benefits that might be gained by designing stream crossings to convey larger flood events in locations where UDOT determines a culvert is required or needs to be replaced. - Stream alteration permits would be obtained for stream crossings as required by the Utah Division of Water Rights to satisfy state regulations, and in some circumstances might also be used to meet Clean Water Act Section 404 permitting requirements (through use of Army Corps of Engineers Programmatic General Permit 10). - Floodplain development permits would be obtained for all locations where the proposed roadway embankment or structural elements would encroach on a regulatory floodplain.
+In accordance with Executive Order 14030, UDOT would also evaluate the floodplains under the FFRMS during the final design of the drainage and stormwater facilities associated with the Action Alternative. - Stream alteration permits would be obtained for stream crossings as required by the Utah Division of Water Rights to satisfy state regulations, and in some circumstances might also be used to meet Clean Water Act Section 404 permitting requirements (through use of Army Corps of Engineers Programmatic General Permit 10). - Floodplain development permits would be obtained for all locations where the proposed roadway embankment or structural elements would encroach on a regulatory floodplain.
 FEMA requires that construction within a floodway must not increase the base (100-year) flood elevation.
 FEMA Conditional Letter of Map Revision (CLOMR) and Letter of Map Revision (LOMR) processes would be executed in compliance with 44 CFR Sections 60.3 and 65.12 as necessary based on hydrologic and hydraulic analyses and the nature of anticipated changes in base flood elevation and/or floodplain limits.
 The LOMR process takes place after construction impacts have occurred to modify and update an effective floodplain map.
 The CLOMR process (if required) must be completed before construction impacts take place to receive FEMA's concurrence that, if the selected alternative is constructed as designed, a LOMR could be issued to modify and update the effective floodplain map.
 The following cases apply: